pw32x/Downland_RE/README.md

 Downland is a game for the Tandy Color Computer written by Micheal Aichlmayr.
 It was released in 1983 by Spectral Associates.

-This project is to reverse engineer the Downland (Version 1.1) game rom and produce an assembly file that is buildable by LWTOOLS (http://www.lwtools.ca/) that will create a byte-for-byte reproduction.
+This project is to reverse engineer the Downland game rom and produce an assembly file that is buildable by LWTOOLS (http://www.lwtools.ca/) that will create a byte-for-byte reproduction.

+The work is based on Downland V1.1, released later to support the Tandy Color Computer 3.

 The reverse engineering is not complete.
 There are a lot of small areas and functions that need to be figured out, but a lot of the major parts are there.
 And what is there is very likely not 100% accurate and some parts are probably completely wrong.
 Fair warning! :)